> Taking the Next Step

 Besides diversification and asset allocation strategies, you can protect against sequence of returns risk and retirement date risk by purchasing a deferred income annuity.
 Deferred income annuities (DIAs) are sometimes called longevity insurance because they help protect against the risk of running out of money later in retirement.
 This type of annuity provides guaranteed income, whereas your retirement portfolio may not, depending on how the market performs.

 If you don’t have a guaranteed income from a pension and your monthly Social Security payments aren’t enough to cover all your expenses, a deferred income annuity can offer peace of mind and financial stability.
 In exchange for a lump sum or a series of up-front payments, you will later receive a steady, predictable annual income.
+The tradeoff, however, is that there is little to no liquidity.
+You should ensure that you have a source of liquid assets for emergencies.

 An annuity could also protect you against retirement date risk by guaranteeing income starting early in retirement.
 In this case, you might buy a few years before retirement a deferred income annuity that would start making payments in the year you plan to retire.
 It will cost more, but you’ll receive income sooner.
 (Related: Does an Annuity Fit Your Retirement Goals?)

 Many people are concerned about losing their initial investment if they die before an annuity begins to pay out or after it starts paying out but before getting their money’s worth.
 Your heirs would receive less than they might have had you not purchased the annuity.
-But many annuities reduce this risk by offering a death benefit, such as a return of some or the entire principal to your heirs upon death if you haven’t started receiving income payments yet.6 Even if you have started receiving payments but the payments haven’t reached the amount of premium you paid, your heirs may receive a refund of the unused premium.7
+But many annuities reduce this risk by offering a death benefit, such as a return of some or the entire principal to your heirs upon death if you haven’t started receiving income payments yet.5 Even if you have started receiving payments but the payments haven’t reached the amount of premium you paid, your heirs may receive a refund of the unused premium.

 It’s important to protect your retirement portfolio against the possibility of a market downturn in the years immediately before and after your retirement.
 Proper diversification, asset allocation and possibly a deferred income annuity can help manage these risks.